Aleosiss/rising_tides/ReadMe.md

 	- Orpheus Warp: "…the hero of the broken moon.
 A pawn played by a negligent deity, a marionette maneuvered by an... epileptic..."
       		- Gain Stealth while preparing a massive psionic rift.
 On the following turn, the Stealth is broken and a rift is formed.
 Friendly units can use the rift to evac from the mission.
 The rift will persist for an additional two turns, or if this unit enters it.
 	- RTEffect_ExtendEffectDuration: change to use PreStateSubmitted
 	- Come up with a better solution for Over The Shoulder vs. concealed units
+	- Purge: Add a remove debuffs effect.
+Additionally propogate this new effect across melded allies?
+	- GFX for Bloodlust
+	- Reimplement EE unconciousness
+	- Extinction Event needs to somehow stop revive units from reviving

 ###### Current Bugs:
 	- Time Stop damage calculation isn't visualized properly
 	- Time Stop damage calculation is fucked, use code from X2Effect_DLC_3AbsorptionField.uc to rewrite
-	- Time Stop needs a listener to stop units PostBeginPlay
-	- Extinction Event needs to somehow stop revive units from reviving
 	- Make extend effect duration happen on move for Aura Effects as well, possibly by breaking its logic out into a separate method that is called in either place
+	- Crushing Grip doesn't override idle animations the first time it affects a unit, neither does Sovereign
+	- Psionic Storm only plays sound from one storm at a time, due to a base-game issue where a soundcue can only be played once per ObjectID

 ###### Current Sprint Goals:
-	- Verify that Networked OI works with CCS
+	- Verify that Networked OI works with CCS ( it doesn't, unsure why, CCSA does not appear to trigger AbilityActivated )
-	- Activation sound effect for Overflow Barrier
+	- Cut out declared but unused objects

 ###### Current Overrides: X2MeleePathingPawn